hazelcast/hazelcast-cpp-client/README.md

 };
 ```

-You can now submit your task using this selector and the task will run on the member whose attribute key "my.special.executor" is set to string value "true".
+You can now submit your task using this selector and the task will run on the member whose attribute key "my.special.executor" is set to "true".
 An example is shown below:

 ```
 ex->submit<MessagePrinter, std::string>(MessagePrinter(input), MyMemberSelector());